adrianofreires/loja_virtual/README.md

-# libraria_news
+# loja_virtual

-Aplicativo de notícias em Libras
+A new Flutter application.

 ## Getting Started